logseq/logseq/docs/dev-practices.md

 This page describes development practices for this codebase.

+## Auto-formatting
+`cljfmt` is a common formatter used for Clojure, analogous to Prettier for other languages.
+While we do not format/indent consistently with `cljfmt` across the whole codebase, we recommend that you do so for code that you change/add.
+You can do so easily with the [Calva](https://marketplace.visualstudio.com/items?itemName=betterthantomorrow.calva) extension in VSCode: It will (mostly) indent your code correctly as you type, and you can move your cursor to the start of the line(s) you've written and press `Tab` to auto-indent all clojure forms nested under the one starting on the current line.

 ## Linting

 Most of our linters require babashka.
 Before running them, please install